Irritability and Insomnia: Managing Emotions and Getting Things Done

 People do not want to be around someone who is irritable.
 There are plenty of times when I annoy myself, so I know I am annoying others.
 No matter how hard I fight it, it becomes impossible to avoid irritability once I reach a certain stage of exhaustion.
 The only cure for the grumps is sleep.
 Sleep does not come easy, so it is a big problem that only gets worse.

 The only time I consider napping is when I become unable to function well.
 If I nap to try to get rid of irritability, it only aggravates it.
 I wake up even more irritable, so it defeats the purpose.
 I am certainly not a morning person.
 In fact, anyone who jumps out of bed with a smile on their face annoys me.
-My husband is one of those people.
+My husband is 1 of those people.
 Waking up from a nap is like having an extra morning during the day.
 No, thank you.
 I will pass.

 Time management for the irritable and exhausted